sourcebroker/deployer-extended-wordpress/README.rst

 The "post_command" task "db:import:post_command:wp_domains" will change domains declared in "public_urls".
 Domain replacement is done with cli command "search-replace" from `wp-cli/wp-cli`_.

-Please mind to have the same amount of "public_urls" for each of instance because replacement on domains is done for every pair of corresponding urls.
+Please mind to have the same amount of "public_urls" for each of instances because replacement on domains is done for every pair of corresponding urls.

 Look at following example to give you idea: